mschnaars/mschnaars.github.io/pages/avalon6/using_avalon/avalon6_playlist_items.md

 1. Select the Playlist feature.
 2. Click the "Edit" button for the respective Playlist.
 3. Edit Playlist Items in the following ways:
-   * Drag Reorder <i class="fas fa-arrows-alt-v"></i> and move an Item manually to reorder individual Playlist Items.
+   * Drag Reorder{% include inline_icon.html icon="reorder" %}  and move an Item manually to reorder individual Playlist Items.
-   * Enter new values in the order field adjacent to Reorder <i class="fas fa-arrows-alt-v"></i> to reorder all Playlist Items simultaneously.
+   * Enter new values in the order field adjacent to Reorder{% include inline_icon.html icon="reorder" %} to reorder all Playlist Items simultaneously.
    * Select an Item(s) and use the "Copy to..." or "Move to..." drop-down menus to move or copy a Playlist Item(s) to another Playlist.
    * Select Edit <i class="fa fa-edit"></i> for a Playlist Item to edit its Title, Start Time, End Time, or Description.